Mondshein Sequences (a.k.a. (2,1)-Orders): Generalizing Canonical Orderings

 \section{Generalizing Canonical Orderings}

-We give a compact rephrasing of canonical orderings in terms of non-separating ear decompositions.
-This will allow for an easier comparison of a canonical ordering and its generalization to non-planar graphs, as the latter is also based on ear decompositions.
+Although canonical orderings of (maximal or 3-connected) planar graphs are traditionally defined as vertex partitions, we will define them as special ear decompositions.
+This will allow for an easy comparison of canonical orderings to the more general Mondshein sequences, which extend them to non-planar graphs.
 We assume that the input graphs are $3$-connected and, when talking about canonical orderings, planar.
-It is well-known that maximal planar graphs, which were considered in~\cite{Fraysseix1988}, form a subclass of $3$-connected graphs (apart from the triangle-graph).
+It is well-known that maximal planar graphs (which were considered in~\cite{Fraysseix1988} in this setting) form a subclass of $3$-connected graphs, apart from the triangle-graph.